 This tip sheet outlining ways journalists can access academic research for free, originally published in September 2018, has been updated with new information.

-Here at Journalist’s Resource, we’re big fans of research — especially the peer-reviewed kind.
-We promote academic research as one of journalism’s most important tools for covering public policy and fact-checking claims.
+Here at The Journalist’s Resource, we’re big fans of research — especially the peer-reviewed kind.
+We know academic research is one of journalism’s most valuable tools for covering public policy issues and fact-checking claims.

-Resourceful journalists do find other ways.
-Here are seven of them:
+Resourceful journalists find other ways to get that information.
+Here are eight of them:

-Some of the more popular journals give journalists complimentary access.
-The American Economic Association (AEA), for instance, offers reporters free two-year accounts, allowing them to read published and forthcoming articles for all eight of its journals, including the American Economic Review.
+Many of the most popular journals give journalists complimentary access, although some limit free accounts to journalists covering specific topics or beats.
+The American Economic Association (AEA), for instance, offers news media professionals free access to all eight of its journals, including the American Economic Review.
 You can request an account through the association’s press page.

 “I don’t think it’s something that’s widely known, but it’s a message we want to get out there,” says Chris Fleisher, the AEA’s web editor.
 “We want journalists to know they can access our journals if they like.”

 It’s worth noting that many journals will share embargoed copies of research articles with journalists and alert them to new research on a topic of interest.
 Contact the journals you’re interested in to learn more.

 A growing number of scholarly journals known as open access, or OA, journals offer their online content for free to the public.
 Be aware that while there are many high quality OA publications, some engage in unethical practices.
 A trusted source of reputable OA journals is the Directory of Open Access Journals.